Somerset 709-806

 ebay |

-8th MAY 1808 THIS EXTENSIVE, HANDWRITTEN INDENTURE IS ON 6 SHEETS OF VELLUM
+EXTENSIVE, HANDWRITTEN INDENTURE IS ON 6 SHEETS OF VELLUM AND IS BETWEEN

-wife, of the first part, MARTHA
+first part, MARTHA GRIFFITHS widow of

-and Elizabeth being sisters and co-heiresses of RICHARD AUBREY late of Liss) of the
+sisters and co-heiresses of RICHARD AUBREY late of Liss) of the second part, WILLIAM OWEN of

-second part, WILLIAM OWEN of WOODHOUSE, SALOP and OWEN ROBERTS of WEM of the
+WOODHOUSE, SALOP and OWEN ROBERTS of WEM of the third part and JOSEPH INWOOD

-third part and JOSEPH INWOOD of LISS and CORNTHWAITE JOHN HECTOR of
+of LISS and CORNTHWAITE JOHN HECTOR of PETERSFIELD of the fourth part.
+THE

-PETERSFIELD of the fourth part.
-THE DOCUMENT SPEAKS OF A MARRIAGE TO BE
+DOCUMENT SPEAKS OF A MARRIAGE TO BE CELEBRATED; PROVISION OF 2 SEPARATE SUMS

-CELEBRATED; PROVISION OF 2 SEPARATE SUMS OF £10,000 EACH BY WAY OF MORTGAGE
+OF £10,000 EACH BY WAY OF MORTGAGE AND DIVISION OF THE PROPERTY CALLED

-AND DIVISION OF THE PROPERTY CALLED POPHOLE INTO 2 EQUAL PARTS AMONG OTHER THINGS.
+POPHOLE INTO 2 EQUAL PARTS AMONG OTHER THINGS.
+THERE ARE A TOTAL OF 6 BLUE

-THERE ARE A TOTAL OF 6 BLUE REVENUE STAMPS AND ALSO 6 RED WAX SEALS WITH
+REVENUE STAMPS AND ALSO 6 RED WAX SEALS WITH WITNESSES' SIGNATURES ON THE

-WITNESSES' SIGNATURES ON THE VERSO OF THE FIRST SHEET.
+VERSO OF THE FIRST SHEET.
 Size.
-The document is approx. 29" wide
+The

-x 22" high.
+document is approx. 29" wide x 22" high.
 Condition.
-Some outer
+Some outer dustmarking and light

-good condition with the usual folding creases. |
+stains but generally in very good condition with the usual folding creases. |

 Wynne |